-On Monday Jan.
-14, Pacific Gas & Electric (PG&E), the primary gas and electric provider for Northern California, said that it would be filing for Chapter 11 bankruptcy due to an estimated $30 billion of liability for wildfires in the state in 2017 and 2018.
+On Jan.
+14, Pacific Gas & Electric (PG&E), the primary gas and electric provider for Northern California, said that it would be filing for Chapter 11 bankruptcy due to an estimated $30 billion of liability for wildfires in the state during 2017 and 2018.

-This news affects our company and customers.
+This news affects our company, our community, and our customers.
 Here’s what we know so far.

-While this news caused PG&E’s stock to soar—closing up 75 percent by Thursday’s closing bell—some experts don’t think it will make a difference in the company’s decision to file for bankruptcy.
+While this news caused PG&E’s stock to soar — closing up 75 percent by Thursday’s closing bell — many experts don’t think it will make a difference in the company’s decision to file for bankruptcy.

-Others argue that PG&E shouldn’t rush to file for bankruptcy because they have enough cash on hand and assets to meet its wildfire liabilities, which still include the Camp Fire, California’s deadliest wildfire, and at least 17 of 21 major Northern California fires in 2017 (New York Times).
+Others argue that PG&E shouldn’t rush to file for bankruptcy because they have enough cash on hand and assets to meet their wildfire liabilities, which still include the Camp Fire — California’s deadliest wildfire, and at least 17 of 21 major Northern California fires in 2017 (New York Times).

-The last time that PG&E filed for bankruptcy in 2011, customers ended up paying approximately $1,300 to $1,700 in raised rates (CALmatters).
-PG&E’s customers are fearful that their already high gas and electricity rates will soar even higher.
+The last time PG&E filed for bankruptcy was in 2011 and customers ended up paying approximately $1,300 to $1,700 in raised rates (CALmatters).

 Already, “the utility already has sought permission from U.S. energy regulators for a 9.5 percent increase in transmission charges due to the higher risk of wildfires.
 PG&E says that translates to an increase of $1.50 per month for the average residential customer” (CALmatters).